Terms of trade

 2.1 All Quotes and Orders shall be in terms of and subject to our Conditions of Trade (Terms) current at the date of acceptance of the Quote or Order.
 Each accepted Quote or Order constitutes a separate contract incorporating the then current Terms.

-2.2 The price Quote or Order includes delivery costs unless expressly excluded in a Quote or Order.
+2.2 The price Quote or Order can incur additional delivery costs unless expressly excluded in a Quote or Order.
+A nominal delivery charge will / may be added to Orders under $1000 or a purchase of four or less items.

 2.3 The price shall be increased by the amount of any GST, other taxes or duties, which may then apply, unless expressly excluded in a Quote or Order.